haskell-org/summer-of-haskell/content/ideas/array-primops.md

 2. `copyArray# xs ... zs ...`
 3. `copyArray# ys ... zs ...`

-We propose to add a new variadic array primitive that allows copying existing arrays into a new array while bypassing any unnecessary initialisation step.
+**Proposed idea:** We propose to add a new array primitive that allows copying existing arrays into a new array while bypassing any unnecessary initialisation step.

-1. `let zs = concatArray#s [xs, ys] ...`
+1. `let zs = concatArray#s xs ys`

-*TODO:* At this point it would be nice to have abstract and concrete examples of code which we expect to benefit from this.
-Also we should quantify the expected range.

-**Implemenation Sketch:** *TODO*
+# Provide an API for modifying array sizes

+**Motivation:** Creating a new array from an subset of the element inside an array currently requires us to first create a new array, and then copy the elements over.

+**Proposed idea:** Provide `sliceArray#` and `growArray#` primops which combine the copy and initialization step.

+These could be used for example in the implementation of `grow` from the *vector* package.

+# Create boxed arrays from known elements.

+**Motivation:** Currently creating an array of fully known contents consists of two steps.
+Creating an array initializing it with default values and then filling in the actual contents.

+**Proposed idea:** Provide Array literals which allow giving the size and contents of an array as a single construct.
+E.g. arrayFrom# (# a, b, c #)

+This would allow us to completely eliminate the initialization with default values completely.

 **Potential Mentors:**

+- Andreas Klebinger
 - Andrew Martin
-- Andreas Klebinger
 - chessai